NUM-Clients/design-principles/README.md

 Our model is the opposite of a third party plugin model, which is usually considered a liability in the sense that it's both a cost and a business critical dependency controlled by a third party.

 ## Transferrability
-We're committed to supporting the technology we've built but it's important you have control over it in case of unforeseen circumstances or if you need someone else to take over the management of it at some point in the future.
+We're committed to supporting the technology we build but it's important you have control over it in case of unforeseen circumstances or if you need someone else to take over the management of it at some point in the future.
 The following sections are a summary of how our technology is usually designed and the providers we use, to ensure the technology is future proof and transferrable.

-This content is best suited to technical eyes but something we can happily talk clients through it:
+This content is best suited to technical eyes but something we can happily talk clients through.

-## Providers
-The first step in taking on a client is usually to register a domain name on their behalf.
+Our first step in taking on a client is usually to register a domain name on their behalf.
 This enables us to setup an independent email address (not one we control), and means we don't have to nag you endlessly for verification links, auth codes etc. All accounts with providers are setup in your name / company name using the new email address – we provide you with access to this email address once the work is complete.
-All credentials are stored in a password manager vault that you are given access to.
+All credentials are stored in a password manager vault that you have access to once the work is complete.

 ### Domain Name Registration and DNS: Cloudflare
-The domain name is registered via Cloudflare Registrar, DNS is with Cloudflare and the email address we setup for you is also managed by Cloudflare (just a simple forward to a mailbox).
+The domain name is registered via Cloudflare Registrar, DNS is with Cloudflare and the email address we setup for you is also managed by Cloudflare (just a simple email forwarding address).

 The ongoing cost of this, is **£10-15 per year**, the first year is included in the setup cost.